-Why per-page pricing is masking the true cost of your VDR
+How ‘per-page’ pricing masks the true cost of your VDR

 Get price

-Why per-page pricing is masking the true cost of your VDR
+How ‘per-page’ pricing masks the true cost of your VDR

-Imagine your company is working on an important transaction, such as a merger or acquisition.
-You have all the details planned and monitored, including the budget.
-So you know how much you or your client expects to spend on deal execution, including the cost for critical tools such as virtual data rooms.
+Imagine you’re working on your next deal, such as a merger or acquisition.
+You’re in control of all the details, including the budget.
+You know how much you or your client expects to spend on deal execution, including the cost for critical tools such as virtual data rooms.

 However, by the end of the deal, you realize your data room has unexpectedly cost 5x or even 10x the price you were initially quoted.
 Would you be happy paying for it?